kwabenasapong/openpldoc/manual/source/mediamanager.rst

 dropdown box which gives you the option to select the presentation application you want to use.
 The default is :guilabel:`Automatic`, but you can choose any available presentation application.
-Note that this can lead to unexpected behaviour if the application chosen is not compatible with the presentation.
+Note that this can lead to unexpected behavior if the application chosen is not compatible with the presentation.

 .. image:: pics/media_manager_presentation_select.png